-In ~90% of the general population, 4 parathyroid glands (parathyroids) are present; the number of glands in the remaining 10% of the population may be higher—up to 8 glands—or lower.
-The glands are usually located behind the thyroid gland, near to its upper and lower poles; in ~10% of people, one or more parathyroid glands are located ectopically, for instance, within the thyroid gland, or in the thymus, pericardium, or mediastinum.
-Anatomy of the parathyroid gland: Figure 4.4-1.
+In ~95% of the general population 4 parathyroid glands (parathyroids) are present; the number of glands in the remaining 5% of the population may be higher—up to 8 glands—or lower.
+The glands are usually located adjacent to the thyroid gland, near to its upper and lower poles; in ~10% of people one or more parathyroid glands are located ectopically, for instance, within the thyroid gland, in the thymus, upper neck, or mediastinum.
+Anatomy of the parathyroid gland: Figure 6.5-1.

 Regulation of the plasma phosphate concentration is determined mainly by the renal threshold for phosphate reabsorption in the proximal tubule, in addition to bone release and gut absorption.
 Hyperphosphatemia can lead to a reduction in calcium levels, inhibition of 1,25(OH)2D3 synthesis, and stimulation of PTH secretion irrespectively of hypocalcemia and 1,25(OH)2D3 deficiency.
 A decreased level of inorganic phosphate stimulates the synthesis of 1,25(OH)2D3 even in the absence of PTH.
 New, currently researched metabolic links in the regulation of calcium and phosphate metabolism are phosphatonins, which appear to have mostly a phosphaturic effect (eg, fibroblast growth factor 23), and the Klotho protein; they act by suppressing the expression of the sodium-dependent phosphate cotransporters in the renal proximal tubules.
 In addition, a vitamin D counterregulatory effect has also been described, acting through the inhibition of the synthesis of 1,25(OH)2D3, and the stimulation of 24-hydroxylation of both 25-OH-D and 1,25(OH)2D3, rendering the hormones inactive.